Before you buy and plant a fruit tree, consider these guidelines for success in growing your own delicious fruits.

 2. Determine the fruit.
 Before you select the type of fruit, it’s important to consider the tree’s growing conditions.
 Soil type plays a role in the type of fruit produced.
 Plums do well in damp soil conditions.
 Pears and apples can tolerate drier soil, but need drainage.
 Peaches can get blight from too much rain and need a protected area.
+Kaffir lime trees are a bit more robust but should be taken indoors over cold winters.
 Also consider the pollinating requirements of the tree.
 Not all fruit tree varieties are self-pollinating so you will need to plant two of the same tree.

 4. Where to plant.
 Fruit trees need good soil drainage.
 Try this test.
 Dig a medium-sized hole one foot deep and fill it with water.
 The water should drain within three hours.
 If not, find another spot for your tree.